jtraglia/omni/docs/site/docs/protocol/xmessages/components/portals.md

 ## Portal Send Logic

  These contracts are specifically designed for initiating cross-chain communications, acting as the gateway for emitting cross-chain messages known as `XMsg`.
 A notable feature is the "pay at source" fee mechanism, leveraging the native token of the source chain for transaction fees.
-Moreover, Portal Contracts maintain a record of the omni consensus validator set, essential for the verification of cross-chain message attestations.
+Moreover, Portal contracts maintain a record of the Omni consensus validator set, essential for the verification of cross-chain message attestations.

 ### Cross-Chain Calls

-To initiate a cross-chain call, the Portal Contract provides the `xcall` method.
+To initiate a cross-chain call, the Portal contract provides the `xcall` method.
 This function is accessible via the `omni.xcall()` helper, which simplifies the process of making cross-chain requests.
-Upon execution, an `XMsg` Event is emitted, signifying the successful forwarding of the cross-chain message.
+Upon execution, an `XMsg` event is emitted, signifying the successful forwarding of the cross-chain message.
 The `xcall` method is designed to facilitate seamless communication between chains, underpinning the broader objective of interoperability within the Omni protocol ecosystem.

 Below is a summarized fragment for the underlying logic beneath `xcall` from the [Portal contract Solidity source](https://github.com/omni-network/omni/blob/1439d8a99f66a3bb3b7d113c63f8f073512c5377/contracts/src/protocol/OmniPortal.sol):